List Decoding Algorithm based on Voting in Groebner Bases for General One-Point AG Codes: Introduction

-By modifying the unique decoding algorithm \citep{lee11} for primal one-point AG codes, we propose another list decoding algorithm based on voting in Gr\"obner bases whose error correcting capability is higher than \citep{guruswami99} and whose computational complexity is smaller than \citep{beelen10,guruswami99} in many cases.
-A decoding algorithm for primal one-point AG codes was proposed in \citep{ldecodepaper}, which was a straightforward adaptation of the original Feng-Rao majority voting for the dual AG codes \citep{fengrao93} to the primal ones.
-The Feng-Rao majority voting in \citep{ldecodepaper} for one-point primal codes was generalized to multi-point primal codes in \citep[Section 2.5]{beelen08}.
-The one-point primal codes can also be decoded as multi-point dual codes with majority voting \citep{beelen07,duursma11,duursma10}, whose faster version was proposed in \citep{sakata11} for the multi-point Hermitian codes. \citet*{lee11} proposed another unique decoding (not list decoding) algorithm for primal codes based on the majority voting inside Gr\"obner bases.
-The module used by them \citep{lee11} is a curve theoretic generalization of one used for Reed-Solomon codes in \citep{kuijper11} that is a special case of the module used in \citep{lee08}.
-An interesting feature in \citep{lee11} is that it did not use differentials and residues on curves for its majority voting, while they were used in \citep{beelen08,ldecodepaper}.
+By modifying the unique decoding algorithm \citep{lee11} for primal one-point AG codes, we propose another list decoding algorithm based on voting in Gr\"obner bases whose error correcting capability is higher than \citet{guruswami99} and whose computational complexity is empirically smaller than \citet{beelen10,guruswami99} in many cases that are examined and reported in our computational experiments.
+It should be noted that as a list decoding algorithm the proposed method seems to have exponential worst-case computational complexity while the previous proposals \citep{beelen10,guruswami99} have polynomial ones, and that the proposed method is expected to be slower than the previous proposals for very large/special inputs.
+A decoding algorithm for primal one-point AG codes was proposed in \citet{ldecodepaper}, which was a straightforward adaptation of the original Feng-Rao majority voting for the dual AG codes \citep{fengrao93} to the primal ones.
+The Feng-Rao majority voting in \citet{ldecodepaper} for one-point primal codes was generalized to multi-point primal codes in \citet[Section 2.5]{beelen08}.
+The one-point primal codes can also be decoded as multi-point dual codes with majority voting \citep{beelen07,duursma11,duursma10}, whose faster version was proposed in \citet{sakata11} for the multi-point Hermitian codes. \citet*{lee11} proposed another unique decoding (not list decoding) algorithm for primal codes based on the majority voting inside Gr\"obner bases.
+The module used by them \citep{lee11} is a curve theoretic generalization of one used for Reed-Solomon codes in \citet{kuijper11} that is a special case of the module used in \citet{lee08}.
+An interesting feature in \citet{lee11} is that it did not use differentials and residues on curves for its majority voting, while they were used in \citet{beelen08,ldecodepaper}.
 The above studies \citep{beelen08,lee11,ldecodepaper} dealt with the primal codes.
-We recently proved in \citep{gmr13} that the error-correcting capabilities of \citep{lee11,ldecodepaper} are the same.
-The earlier papers \cite{duursma94,pellikaan93} suggest that central observations in \cite{andersen08,gmr13,ldecodepaper} were known to the Dutch group, which is actually the case \cite{duursma12pcomm}. \citet{chen99}, \citet{elbrondjensen99} and \citet{amoros06} studied the error-correcting capability of the Feng-Rao \citep{fengrao93} or the BMS algorithm \citep{sakata95b,sakata95a} with majority voting beyond half the designed distance that are applicable to the dual one-point codes.
+We recently proved in \citet{gmr13} that the error-correcting capabilities of \citet{lee11,ldecodepaper} are the same.
+The earlier papers \citep{duursma94,pellikaan93} suggest that central observations in \citet{andersen08,gmr13,ldecodepaper} were known to the Dutch group, which is actually the case \citep{duursma12pcomm}. \citet{chen99}, \citet{elbrondjensen99} and \citet{amoros06} studied the error-correcting capability of the Feng-Rao \citep{fengrao93} or the BMS algorithm \citep{sakata95b,sakata95a} with majority voting beyond half the designed distance that are applicable to the dual one-point codes.